mikezs/AoC-2022/README.md

 ## Advent Of Code (AoC) 2022

 This are my solutions to the [Advent Of Code 2022](https://adventofcode.com/2022/) event.
-This year I've been playing along with [timsearle](https://github.com/timsearle/), please check out their solutions if you're interested.
+This year I've been playing along with [timsearle](https://github.com/timsearle/) and [Sfrost007](https://github.com/sfrost007/), please check out their solutions if you're interested.

 ### Project approach